 Further, WD serves western Canadian stakeholders by delivering national initiatives on behalf of the federal government in western Canada.
 Some of these include:

-- The Strategic Partnerships Initiative that coordinates the Government of Canada’s investments across a range of departments to boost Indigenous participation in economic development opportunities.
+- the Strategic Partnerships Initiative that coordinates the Government of Canada’s investments across a range of departments to boost Indigenous participation in economic development opportunities; and,

 - Date modified: